AaronDB2/zoom-clone-frontend/README.md

 This the frontend for the zoom clone.
 For the full functionality you also need to clone the zoom-clone-backend https://github.com/AaronDB2/zoom-clone-backend.

-To run this first use nmp install to install node modules.
+To run this first use npm install to install node modules.
 After that run npm start and dont forget to also start the backend server.